Advertising on social media

 You need to report on your agency’s social media advertising and campaign budgets.
 This will include estimated forward expenditure and final campaign costs.
 This will be published on Data.NSW.
 You are encouraged to publish information about your own advertising programs on your websites too.
 Information may include advertising rationale, objectives, costs and outcomes.

-If another NSW Government agency posts about your campaign and links to your campaign landing page (either via your website or the relevant content page on nsw.gov.au), the spend needs to be added to your total campaign budget.
+If another NSW Government agency puts spend behind a post about your campaign and links to your campaign landing page (either via your website or the relevant content page on nsw.gov.au), the spend needs to be added to your total campaign budget.

 However, if another agency posts about your campaign but links to another website instead of your campaign landing page, it wouldn’t be considered part of your overall campaign budget.
 This is because the campaign message and call to action have been altered and therefore it can be considered a separate campaign.